mas-bandwidth/netcode/README.md

 **netcode.io** is a connection-oriented protocol built on top of UDP.

-It's designed for client/server games with dedicated servers, like modern first person shooters.
+It's designed for use in client/server games with dedicated servers.

 It has the following security features: